full control of your digital advertising. Try Free for 14 Days

 DSP vs SSP: Who Uses a DSP?

 Advertisers aren’t the only ones who want to buy ad inventory.
-A DSP would be a must both for ad agencies and ad networks.
+A DSP would be a must both for advertising agencies and ad networks.
 Yes, there is a difference between the two, and yes, the ad tech for them varies.

 As for the ad networks, it gets a bit more complicated.
 There’s no DSP vs SSP dilemma in their perspective; to reach the top spot in their re-selling game, they use both DSPs and SSPs.